 Source: Kelsey Williams on A Beautiful Mess

 This is another good use of a flag in a bedroom.
 Using it on the white wall provides a strong focal point for the room.
 You’ll also notice that there aren’t any similar elements in the room.
 If you don’t care for the boldness of the first photo, this option shows how a more muted color scheme could be used.
-(Also, I love the mid-century/modern vibe in the rest of this home!)flag in bedroom
+(Also, I love the mid-century/modern vibe in the rest of this home!)

 Source: Brooke Fish on A Beautiful Mess